-Before the death of their son, Otto and Anna were never huge supporters of the Nazis, but nor were they fervent opposers of the regime.
-They like many others at that time, who were just trying to make it to the other side with their lives intact.
+Before the death of their son, Otto and Anna were never huge supporters of the Nazis, nor were they fervent opposers of the regime.
+They like many others at that time, were just trying to make it to the other side with their lives intact.

 However, the death of their son changed everything.
 They were given a reason to question their beliefs and rediscover their principles.

 Those people who do not have rock-solid principles are often the ones who become the most fervent supporters of despotic regimes.
-Without principles of their own, they become consumed by the rhetoric offered by such regimes which fill the vacuum.
+Without principles of their own, they become consumed by the rhetoric offered by such regimes which fills the vacuum.

 This is how such regimes rise.
 They offer simple solutions to complex problems and suck in those who are disaffected or who have extreme tendencies.